 Three Victorian police officers flew to Rome to interview Pell about the allegations.
-The interviews must have been telling – in June 2018, the Victorian Police charged Pell with child sexual abuse of several victims.
+The interviews gave the Victorian Police enough information for them to take the next step – in June 2018, the Victorian Police charged Pell with child sexual abuse of several victims.

 He appeared at the Melbourne Magistrates’ Court for a filing hearing and entered a plea of not guilty.
 Neither of these actions were required.
 He wanted to be a martyr in the public eye – he knew how to use the media to his advantage.

 The Victorian Magistrate said Damian’s death would affect the structure of Pell’s case.
 Damian’s death meant there was one less witness to testify against Pell.
 Pell’s lawyers then requested the medical histories of the other accusers.